senzing-garage/knowledge-base/education/community/01-tools.md

      ubuntu /bin/bash
    ```

-1. If you want to somethin on Centos, run:
+1. If you want to something on Centos, run:

    ```console
    docker run \